Redefining the Titans

 - All entries must be submitted electronically to ACPS.
 Submissions must include the full name of the student who designed the logo, parent’s name, email address, postal address, and phone number.

-- One or more submissions per person or group is acceptable.
+- One or more submissions per person or group are acceptable.
 Each submission must be submitted separately through the submission form.
 Contestants are permitted to work in groups.

 - There is no fee to enter the contest, and there is no prize for the winning design.